 The Competition: Dinnerly vs. Every Plate

-Both Dinnerly and Every Plate offer budget-friendly meal kits that cost an average of $4.99 per serving.
+Both Dinnerly and Every Plate offer budget-friendly meal kits.
 Both companies charge extra for shipping ($8.99), and both specialize in easy, familiar meals that take 30 minutes to cook.
 However, Dinnerly offers a few more options — 14 recipes compared to 8 each week.
 And Dinnerly allows families of four to order three, four or five meals, whereas Every Plate offers just one option — three meals — when you need to serve four people.